Are you within the practice boundary?

 To register children under 6 years old please bring in their baby red book to confirm their immunisation history or a record of their immunisations if they have entered from outside the UK.

-If you would like to register as a patient at Wood Lane Medical Centre, please download the registration form below, complete the form, and email it back to us at email@example.com OR come into the surgery and ask for forms from reception.
+The quickest way to register as a patient at Wood Lane Medical Centre is online.
+Please click on the top link below to access the online registration page.
+Alternatively download the registration form below, complete the form, and email it back to us at [email protected] OR come into the surgery and ask for forms from reception.

 Non-urgent advice: Notice